-Last year, CHS Alliance published the Humanitarian Accountability Report 2020 which examined the degree to which organisations are meeting the Core Humanitarian Standard on Quality and Accountability (CHS) Commitments, the sector trends and highlighted the need for further strengthening of policy and practice to increase the sector’s accountability to people affected by crisis.
+Last year, CHS Alliance published the Humanitarian Accountability Report 2020 which examined the degree to which organisations are meeting the Core Humanitarian Standard on Quality and Accountability (CHS) Commitments.
+The report also documented broad trends and highlighted the need for further strengthening of policy and practice to increase the sector’s accountability to people affected by crisis.

-Join this session to discuss, challenge and contribute to set:
+Join this session to discuss, challenge and contribute to:

 – Where are we and we are heading on the quality and accountability?

 – How safe is the aid environment for people affected by crisis?

 – How is the application of the Core Humanitarian Standard (CHS) helping to improve our work?

 – How can we progress on the most challenging CHS commitments?